ryanrthomas/SlapGame/README2.md

 - Limit items being used: How could you only allow so many items to be used at a time to prevent users stacking up 100 modifiers
 - Randomize damage: Maybe each hit does a damage within a certain range instead of a static number?
 - Limit each items number of uses: Should each shield be permanent or does it break after so many hits?
-- GUI for what items are active: How does the user know what modifiers are active and their total affect?
+- GUI for what items are active: How does the user know what modifiers are active and their total effect?